dvdjg/mcp-office/USE_CASES.md

 - **User Tells AI**: “Write a banging conclusion for `MyNovel.docx`, stat!”
 - **AI Infers**: The user needs AI to channel Shakespeare.
 The `word/generate-and-insert-text` tool is the quill.
 This would ideally use **COM** to insert text into an open document seamlessly.
 - **AI Action**: Uses `word/generate-and-insert-text` with `document=/docs/MyNovel.docx`, `prompt=write-conclusion`, and `position=end`.
 Vague prompt?
 AI suggests a dramatic finale.
-- **Interaction**: AI asks, “Doc path, and what’s the vibe—epic, tearjerker?
+- **Interaction**: AI says, “Doc path, and what’s the vibe—epic, tearjerker?
 I’ll craft something juicy!”

 ### Use Case 16: Surgical Strike Styling with URIs
 **Scenario**: You need to apply the “Emphasis” style but *only* the fifth paragraph of `MotivationalSpeech.docx` needs pizzazz, the rest is fine.
 Manually finding it is tedious, and applying it document-wide is overkill.
 Precision surgery required! 🎯